SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 *Resolution Constraints:* Hardware limitations restricted training to 256×256 resolution.
 Higher-resolution training may improve performance, particularly for extreme cases with very large optic discs and cups where both baseline and ASPP-UNet struggled.

 *Dataset Quality:* Visual inspection revealed substantial annotation ambiguity in training data, particularly for challenging cases with indistinct cup boundaries.
-Incorporating annotation uncertainty into the loss function (e.g., weighting by inter-annotator agreement in REFUGE dataset) could improve model robustness.
+This is an inherent limitation of fundus imaging.
+Even expert ophthalmologists often disagree on precise cup boundaries in low-contrast or advanced glaucoma cases.
+The REFUGE dataset includes inter-annotator variability measurements, which could be incorporated into uncertainty-aware loss functions.
+Additionally, annotation quality varies significantly across our three combined datasets (G1020, ORIGA, REFUGE), with some images showing inconsistent labeling that may confuse the model during training.
+As non-ophthalmologists, we observed that many cases are extremely difficult to annotate even for human experts, suggesting that the problem extends beyond model limitations to fundamental challenges in the ground truth itself.

-*Extreme CDR Cases:* Both models showed reduced accuracy for cup-to-disc ratios approaching 1.0, suggesting that severe glaucoma cases may benefit from specialized loss weighting or dedicated model branches.
+*Extreme CDR Cases:* Both models showed reduced accuracy for cup-to-disc ratios approaching 1.0, suggesting that severe glaucoma cases may benefit from specialized loss weighting, e.g. increasing cup class weight adaptively based on CDR, or dedicated model branches that focus specifically on high-CDR samples.

 *Future Directions:* Beyond addressing these limitations, future work should explore whether our findings generalize to other medical image segmentation tasks.
 We hypothesize that task-specific architectural integration will consistently outperform preprocessing-based enhancement across medical imaging domains, but systematic validation is needed.

-// TODO: further research: ich glaube das trainings material an sich ist nicht perfekt.
-Vielleicht könnte man bei REFUGE unstimmigkeiten zwischen den verschiedenen leuten die labeln das mit in die Loss funktion mit rein packen.

-// TODO: Ich glaube auch, dass unser model probleme hat, wenn das schon sehr fortgeschritten ist.
-Also OC:OD gegen 1:1. vielleicht das auch irgendwie mit in die Loss funktion packen, dass hohe ratio stärker gewichtet wird

-// TODO: großes problem würde ich wirklich sagen, die trainingsdaten.
-Ich bin selbst kein augenarzt, aber das ist schon teilweise wirklich sehr sehr schwer zu erkennen.

-// TODO: Oben wo clahe erklärt wird kann man bestimmt mal schön ein vergleichsbild rein machen.
+Specifically, incorporating inter-annotator agreement from datasets like REFUGE into uncertainty-aware loss functions could improve robustness—pixels with high annotator disagreement could be down-weighted or treated with specialized loss terms that account for label noise.